 • In humanitarian emergencies Irish Aid saves lives by quickly providing vital funds and assistance to organisations on the ground.

-• Most of Irish Aid’s work, however, is focused on long-term development, especially in nine key partner countries, where it works with governments and other agencies to tackle the root causes of poverty and inequality and support human rights.
+• Most of Irish Aid’s work, however, is focused on long-term development, especially in eight key partner countries, where it works with governments and other agencies to tackle the root causes of poverty and inequality and support human rights.

 • Ireland, through Irish Aid, is a leader in the fight against hunger and climate change – it spends over 20% of its budget on improving nutrition and supporting farming communities to cope with the impact of climate change, especially in Africa.

 • The Irish Aid programme is seen as a model in global terms because of its effectiveness and commitment to fighting poverty (for more information about Irish Aid and the official programme of overseas assistance see www.irishaid.ie).

 Irish Aid established the Our World Irish Aid Awards programme in 2005 to increase primary pupils’ understanding of the UN’s Global Goals for development and the work of Irish Aid.
 By participating, pupils learn about the links between their lives and the lives of children in developing countries, and the role they can play in helping to create a better world for children everywhere.

 Schools are provided with all the learning and teaching materials they need, which are related to the curriculum and the class level.
 Teachers are also provided with individual support by phone and online.

 Each year participating 3rd-6th class pupils learn about a specific theme and present what they have learnt through any medium, including writing, art, drama, poetry, film, music.

 This year we will celebrate the work of the top 60 schools through 4 regional awards events, with a National Final event for the 12 finalist schools in Dublin Castle in June 2017.